itzVort3x1/DSA_prep/README.md

 # DSA_prep
-A complets guide from basics to advance on dsa prep.
+A complete guide from basics to advance on dsa prep.

 # c++ Basics folder
 All the basics of C++.